dirkschumacher/LineFlowSolver.jl/README.md

 * Tuples of edge/line combinations that fix lines to edges
 * A set of edges where only one line can be assigned to

+Goal: Minimize the sume of cost of all line/edge tuples

+Subject to:

+* Certain line/edge tuples are fixed
+* Only one line can be assigned to certain edges
+* If a line enters a node, then a line must also leave the node

 Output:

 * An assignment of lines to edges